-Inheritance tax forms, schedules and instructions are available at www.revenue.pa.gov.
-You may also order any Pennsylvania tax form or schedule by calling, toll-free 1-800-362-2050.
+Inheritance tax forms, schedules, and instructions are available at revenue.pa.gov.
+You can order any Pennsylvania tax form or schedule by calling 1-800-362-2050.

 Schedules A through G are used to report assets of the estate.
 Schedules H and I are used to report debts and deductions of the estate.
-Schedules K through O are used to report life estates, remainders and future interest compromises.
+Schedules K through O are used to report life estates, remainders, and future interest compromises.

-Instructions for each schedule are available on the department's website.
-The REV-1500, Pennsylvania Inheritance Tax Return and corresponding instructions for more specific information are available on the department's website.
+Instructions for each schedule and the REV-1500, Pennsylvania Inheritance Tax Return, and corresponding instructions are available at revenue.pa.gov.